 3. Audubon Aquarium of the Americas (New Orleans, Louisiana)

-The Audubon Aquarium of the Americas reopened in 2006 after the devastating losses incurred when Hurricane Katrina struck the area.
-It features a Caribbean reef with a walk-through tunnel.
-After the Gulf of Mexico oil spill, the aquarium helps coordinate animal rescue for Louisiana's coast.
+The Audubon Aquarium of the Americas reopened in 2006 after repairing the devastating damage incurred when Hurricane Katrina struck the area.
+Perhaps most uniquely, it features a Caribbean reef with a walk-through tunnel.
+After the Gulf of Mexico oil spill, the aquarium helped coordinate animal rescue for Louisiana's coast.
 A 400,000-gallon tank is home to sharks and tarpon.
-As for education, kids can touch creatures and explore the Animal Grossology exhibit.
+As for education, kids can touch sea creatures and explore the Animal Grossology exhibit.